-Students will develop an understanding of the role that research plays in social work practice and competence in planning a practice-based research study that would inform social work intervention.
-Students will attain knowledge and skills in qualitative and quantitative methods that may be used in practice-based social research.
+This is the initial research course in the BSW (Hons).
+It provides advanced level research skills required for practice and progression to the 4th year Honours Project (SWRK4009).
+Students will develop a sophisticated understanding of the role that research plays in social work practice and competence in planning a practice-based research study that would inform social work intervention.
+Students will attain advanced knowledge and skills in qualitative and quantitative methods that may be used in practice-based social research.
 Ethical issues and critical debates in social work research will also be examined.

 1. Understand the role of research in social work practice

 2. Be able to critically review the published research.

 3. Develop knowledge in quantitative and qualitative research methods and an understanding of when particular methods are most appropriate to answer different types of research questions encountered in social work practice.

 4. Gain practical skills in gathering and analysing research data.